microsoft/mu_silicon_arm_tiano/ArmPkg/Drivers/SmmuDxe/README.md

      };
      ```

-   - Configures IOMMU page tables with PageTableInit()
+   - SmmuDxe will handle Translation Table initialization

-### DMA Mapping
+### DMA Mapping with IoMmuLib and IoMmu Protocol

-- Maintains a 4-level page table to map HostAddress and DeviceAddress
+- Maintains up to 4-level page table, depending on configuration, to map HostAddress and DeviceAddress
 - Identity Mapped

 1. **IoMmu Map**: